OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Contrarian Hans Monderman.md

 You'll find context for this post, which is part of a short series, [[Introducing My Contrarians|here]].

 In 2006, I met [Hans Monderman](http://en.wikipedia.org/wiki/Hans_Monderman) on a foggy day in the Dutch town of [Drachten](https://en.wikipedia.org/wiki/Drachten), which he had helped improve.
 There, he gave me walking and driving tours of the town, while explaining the [Traffic Calming](http://en.wikipedia.org/wiki/Traffic_calming) process he had convinced them to implement.

 You can watch the ten short videos I posted to YouTube after my visit [here](https://www.youtube.com/watch?v=Xo3KWHqmDhA&list=PLreQNsM8LqWDEpdHm2v4MRk0qCa49Rhyf).
+There's also a lovely mini-documentary about traffic calming in the British town of Poynton [here](https://www.youtube.com/watch?v=-vzDDMzq7d0).

 There are so many useful lessons in Hans's story.
 I just get to give them a quick impressionist sketch in this 4-minute clip.
 Look for: